liflab/beepbeep-3-book/markdown/use-cases/README.md

 ## Medical Records Management

 We now move to the field of medical record management, where events are messages expressed in a structured format called <!--\index{HL7} HL7-->HL7<!--/i-->.
 An HL7 message is a text string composed of one or more segments, each containing a number of fields separated by the pipe character (|).
 The possible contents and meaning of each field and each segment is defined in the HL7 specification.
-The following snippet shows an example of an HL7 message; despite its cryptic syntax, this messages has a well-defined, machine-readable structure.
+The following snippet shows an example of an HL7 message; despite its cryptic syntax, this message has a well-defined, machine-readable structure.
 However, it slightly deviates from the fixed tuple structure of our first example: although all messages of the same type have the same fixed structure, a single HL7 stream contains events of multiple types.

 ```
 1234567890^DOCLAST^DOCFIRST^M^